 I try to bring some common sense and logic to the discussion of sex and sexuality.
 I talk specifically about responsiveness as well as how and when women orgasm.
 My work highlights the contradictions inherent in the portrayal of female sexuality today, which reflects fictional media rather than research findings.
 As a result, I am challenging the sex information that is currently provided to women, which I believe is wrong.

-Female orgasm is such a specialist topic, it cannot possibly be common.
-If it were, then every woman would be an ‘orgasm expert’.
-Women are told that they should be able to orgasm.
-But if they were, they would not need ‘advice’ from so-called ‘sex experts’.
-I back up my work with my own experiences for the benefit of any women who are interested (and any men who can cope with such honesty).
+I have found that neither intercourse nor cunnilingus cause orgasm.
+I have never been able to masturbate to orgasm with a lover and a vibrator does nothing for me.
 I can vouch for the fact that the many ways in which women are supposed to orgasm with a lover are complete fiction.
-I know this from my own experience but also because other women cannot account for the orgasms they think they are supposed to have.
+I know this not only because of my own experience but also because other women cannot account for the orgasms they think they are supposed to have.

-I have found that neither intercourse nor cunnilingus cause orgasm.
-I have never been able to masturbate to orgasm with a lover and a vibrator does absolutely nothing for me.
-After a great deal of work, I can explain why the many ways in which we assume women should be able to achieve orgasm with a lover are in reality impossible.
+I can explain why the orgasm techniques we assume women use with a lover cannot possibly result in orgasm.
 Naturally men find this difficult to accept.
 But what has been much more shocking to me is the realisation that most women have no idea what I am talking about.
-Female orgasm cannot be nearly as common as most of us believe.
+Female orgasm cannot be nearly as common as fictional media would lead us to believe.

 Our laws and customs are so far removed from the actual behaviour of the human animal that there are few persons who can afford to let their full histories be known.
 (Alfred Kinsey 1948)